Below you will find a short list (and explanation) of some print jargon you might have heard us use.

-To cut irregular shapes using a die/cutting form.
+A template which is used to cut irregular shapes using a die/cutting form.

 FSC® certified paper

 Matt paper is a coated paper that has a flat finish.
-While it can be written on, it is still coated
+While it can be written on, it is still coated.

 A standardised colour matching system (PMS) which uses the Pantone® numbering system for identifying colours.